 4130 Mechanical Tubing For High-Stress Applications

-4130 tubing available in a wide variety of sizes, range, type, and schedule-class, Precision 4130 Seamless Mechanical Steel Tubing is widely used in the manufacture of hydraulic cylinders for heavy equipment like aerospace, motorsports, cranes, excavators, forklifts, front loaders, and other high-stress applications like the fossil fuel industry.
-4130 Tubing is cold drawn and a lightweight alternative to carbon steel.
-Compared to DOM, 4130 is typically stronger and lighter weight.
+We supply 4130 tubing available in a wide variety of sizes, range, type, and schedule-class.
+Precision 4130 Seamless Mechanical Steel Tubing uses include the manufacture of hydraulic cylinders for heavy equipment.
+Therefore, you will find applications in aerospace, motorsports, cranes, excavators, forklifts, front loaders, and other high-stress applications like the fossil fuel industry.
+Especially relevant is that our 4130 tubing is cold drawn and a lightweight alternative to carbon steel.
+Consequentially, for example, comparing 4130 to DOM, it’s typically stronger and lighter weight.

 Specifics of 4130 Tubing

 - AMS 6360M

 - DIN EN10204-01.05